PavlosSakoglou/CPP-Binary-Search-Tree-API/README.md

 # Usage

 No extra dependencies except STL.
-Create a new project (console application), include the files, and run it.
+Compile all files and run them.